TACITVS/FP_ASM/README.md

 **A complete, production-ready functional programming toolkit for C with hand-optimized x64 assembly and AVX2 SIMD acceleration.
 100% FP coverage achieved!**

+> ⚠️ **Platform Availability**: During this phase FP-ASM ships **Windows x64-only** builds because our assembly kernels assume the Microsoft calling convention.
+Linux support will arrive once we complete the port to the System V ABI in the next phase.

 ---

 ## 🎉 What is FP-ASM?